rikka0w0/MobZReborn/readme.md

 ## Dependencies
 ### Forge Version
-Since 3.2.0 for Minecraft 1.17.1, the Forge version also depends on [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config-forge).
+Since 3.2.0 for Minecraft 1.17.1 (including the patched 3.0.2 for Minecraft 1.16.5), the Forge version also depends on [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config-forge).

 ### Fabric Version
 Since 3.3.0 for Minecraft 1.18.1, the Fabric version starts to depend on [Fabric Shield Lib](https://www.curseforge.com/minecraft/mc-mods/fabric-shield-lib).
 Using this library alleviates the compatibility issue with other mods that add shields.